 The litmus test is asking yourself this question: Will my subordinates follow me if I ask them to; or do I have to order them?
 This, I believe, is the true test of your leadership and your ability to influence others.
 Charismatic and inspirational leaders come in all forms and are not always the loudest and most boisterous.
 We all need to aim to be the best leader we can be while staying true to ourselves.

 What I discovered was that being liked doesn’t make you any less of a leader.
 It won’t negatively impact your ability to command on the battlefield; rather the opposite, it may in fact increase your effectiveness as a leader.
 Whilst you should aim not to be hated, you shouldn’t seek to be liked.
 Being liked can be a powerful tool, but those who can’t be liked or loved can use fear to generate followership.
 What is more important is achieving the respect of your subordinates as their leader which can be achieved by working on the aspects and qualities of a leader listed in this article.
-Everything is a balance and it is important to continually internally reflect on your own leadership style to balance the way you lead throughout your career as the move into different roles.
+Everything is a balance and it is important to continually internally reflect on your own leadership style to balance the way you lead throughout your career as you move into different roles.
 Likership is a component of leadership and we need to understand this in order to best lead our subordinates.